Suspect in Club Q mass shooting charged with 305 counts, including hate crimes and murder

 District Attorney Michael Allen had noted that murder charges would carry the harshest penalty — likely life in prison — but also said it was important to show the community that bias motivated crimes are not tolerated if there was evidence to support the charge.

-"The message we sent is obviously when you file 305 counts, tells the public this community, this state, and this nation, that we are taking this case as seriously as we possibly can, meaning that we are going to prosecute this case to the fullest extent of the law," said Allen.
+Allen said the suspect being nonbinary was "part of the picture" in considering hate crime charges but he wouldn't elaborate.

-Allen did not detail the charges in Tuesday's hearing but said they included "many counts of bias motivated crimes."
+"We are not going to tolerate actions against community members based on their sexual identity," Allen said.
+"Members of that community have been harassed, intimidated and abused for too long."

-Judge Michael McHenry ordered the arrest warrant affidavit in the case to be unsealed on Wednesday, over the objections of the defendant's attorney who said he was concerned about the defendant's right to a fair trial due to publicity surrounding the case.
+Judge Michael McHenry ordered the arrest warrant affidavit in the case to be unsealed on Wednesday, over the objections of defense attorney Joseph Archambault, who said he was concerned about the defendant's right to a fair trial due to publicity surrounding the case.

 The defendant was arrested at the club by police.
 They have not entered a plea or spoken about the events.